-This is possible by using an API.
+The good news?
+All of this is possible by using an API.

 - Naming and tagging

 Building your own control panel allows you to integrate with existing content management systems.
 This creates a single location for administering online content of all types.

 Gaining access to Public or Private Video Streaming APIs will require developer access.
 This is managed through the creation of an app or an account on the live streaming services platform.
 Once created, a unique API Key or Token is generated for you.
-You’ll use that to access the Live Streaming API.
+You’ll use that to access the live streaming API.

-For example, you may want to return a list (READ) of all the live stream channels connected to your account.
+For example, you may want to return a list of all the live stream channels connected to your account.
 To do so, you would enter the following code into a web browser, terminal, or web-connected app.